-Whether an experienced entrepreneur or a first time startup, the small businessman must address a myriad of tasks before he can open shop.
+Whether an experienced entrepreneur or a first-time startup, the small businessman must address the myriad tasks before he can open a shop.
 The most important of these is selecting and creating a structure.
 Business “formation” is a necessary first step when starting a business.

-I’ll provide the information you need about business structure options and help you decide which structure is right for your new business.
-If you’re ready to form your new business, I’ll walk you through the process.
-If you’re just browsing right now, schedule a “Free To Talk” initial consultation and we’ll address the essential things you need to know, like how the way in which your business is formed will determine your personal liability, how the taxes will be paid, and other important details.
+We’ll provide the information you need about business structure options and help you decide which structure is right for your new business.
+If you’re ready to form your new business, we’ll walk you through the process.
+If you’re just browsing right now, schedule a “free to talk” initial consultation, and we’ll address the essential things you need to know, such as how the way in which your business is formed will determine your personal liability, how the taxes will be paid and other important details.
 We’ll also cover the four main types of business formations, and about how each one has its own advantages and disadvantages.

 In a partnership, there are no legal documents to file with the state.
 But, partners should have a partnership agreement drawn up between them stating how the partnership will be operated and how the profits and losses are distributed.
 Liability for business debts and losses, the actions of the other partners and lawsuits can be limited to partnership assets under certain circumstances.
 Otherwise, general partners have unlimited liability.
 Business profits and losses flow through partnerships and are reported on each partner’s individual income tax return, according to the partnership agreement’s schedule of distribution.
 Partnerships must file a partnership information return with the IRS every year.